tsgates/arch-wiki-markdown/wiki/Router.md

-Your home and root partitions can be much smaller than a regular install since this is not a desktop machine. /var should be the largest partition - it is where databases, logs and long-term caches are stored.
+Your home and root partitions can be much smaller than a regular install since this is not a desktop machine. /var should be the largest partition—it is where databases, logs and long-term caches are stored.
 If you have a lot of RAM, mounting /tmp as tmpfs is a good idea, so making a disk partition for it during the initial install is unnecessary.
 Note that /tmp is mounted as tmpfs by default in Arch.